Sales Performance Improvement Trends for 2018 and Beyond: Digital Transformation of Sales Talent Development

 There is much to do about digital transformation in sales, especially related to development and enablement of sales talent.
 However, clients are overwhelmed with choice and fear of committing to incomplete or unproven solutions.
 Clients who “get it” think about sales force development as a continuous improvement process versus a single event.

 Organizations do not want to miss out on the opportunity to improve effectiveness and efficiency through technology.
 However, innovation also drives change, which fosters fear and uncertainty – especially when these new ways are perceived as unproven.
 For example, sales force development content – from competency models to training materials and tools – plays an essential role in driving performance improvement.
 However, not all content is ready for digital consumption.
 Companies are having to choose between content that is ready but doesn’t meet their needs, continue to use the preferred material in an old way, or invest heavily in transforming content to be consumed digitally.
 Additionally, learning habits and preferences are changing.
 We all want shorter, highly engaging learning that can be consumed when needed or binged when moments of inspiration strike.

 What opportunities or threats does the trend pose for businesses and sales organizations?

-Organizations that embrace new ways of sales force improvement and a continuous development mindset will build better, more agile sales organizations that can adapt to a rapidly changing business environment.
+Organizations that embrace new ways of sales force improvement and a continuous development mindset will build better, agiler sales organizations that can adapt to a rapidly changing business environment.
 We live in a copycat world, and differentiating based on product is becoming increasingly difficult, if not impossible.
 Those organizations that can create the best teams and continually keep the team sharp will create a sustainable competitive advantage.